Tamandua

-Tamandua is a genus of anteaters with two species: the southern tamandua (T. tetradactyla) and the northern tamandua (T. mexicana).
+Tamandua is a genus of anteaters in the Myrmecophagidae family with two species: the southern tamandua (T. tetradactyla) and the northern tamandua (T. mexicana).
 They live in forests and grasslands, are semiarboreal, and possess partially prehensile tails.
 They mainly eat ants and termites, but they occasionally eat bees, beetles, and insect larvae.
 In captivity, they will eat fruits and meat.
-They have no teeth and depend on their powerful gizzards to break down their food.

-The word Tamanduá is Tupi-Guaraní.
+Taxonomy

+The genus name is derived from the word tamandûá in Tupi first recorded by Joseph of Anchieta in his Epistola quam plurimarum rerum naturalium quae S. Vicentii (nunc S. Pauli) provinciam incolunt sistens descriptionem (1560); ta- in tamãdu'á is deduced from taixi "ant" and the other half from mondé "to catch", mondá "thief" or monduár "hunter".

 Extant species

 Description

 Tamanduas have tapered heads with a long, tubular snout, small eyes, and protruding ears.
 Their tapered mouths house a tongue reaching upwards of 40 cm in length.
 The tail is hairless and pink in color, marked with an irregular pattern of black blotches.
 The forefeet possess four clawed digits, the third digit bearing the largest claw, while the hind feet have five digits.

 Their fur is thick, bristly, yellowish-white to fawn in color, often with a broad black lateral band, covering nearly the whole of the side of their bodies.
 Northern tamanduas are marked with a black V on their backs and a "vest" over their torso; southern tamanduas vary in appearance across their range, from a vested pattern like northern tamandua, to only partially vested, to entirely light- or dark-colored.